NickSantini32/CS152-Project/README.md

 Language is not case sensitive <br>
 Variable names cannot be an existing identifier <br>
 Variable names must have at least one letter <br>
+Variable names cannot start with a token <br>
 Whitespace is ignored